Edit Request Template

 To select a workflow tab header (image below):

-- Click the cogwheel icon on the upper menu bar.
+- Click the design form icon on the top of the form.
 This opens the Change Action Item view.

 - Click the Change button next to the name field to open the Select Action Item view.

 - Select an action item from the list by clicking on it.
 This closes the Select Action Item view.
 Keep in mind that this action item will be for the workflow tab header and is not a part of the request fulfillment process, so pick an action item that is used primarily to give instructions or information.
 If you need to create a new action item for this purpose, see instructions in the next section for creating and editing action items.

 - Click Save.
 This closes the Change Action Item view.

 Your workflow tab now has a header.
 As you can see, the first action item has been added as well.
 The next steps are to choose how many and which action items you need.

 Adding the header section to a new workflow tab

 For requests that involve predefined workflows, action items are where the main work of the request is recorded.
 Each workflow tab is composed of one or more action items.
 When you planned out your request fulfillment process, you should have decided how many action items you need and what work needs to be recorded on each action item.